 also responsible for becoming familiar with the College's statement on

-1. Graduate students in non-performing curricula may take up to 6
+plagiarism and academic honesty.
+Applied Study: 1.
+Graduate students in non-performing curricula may take up to 6

 credits of applied study toward the degree with the permission of the